hplt-project/OpusCleaner/README.md

 ## Packaging

-Run `pip wheel .` to build & package OpusCleaner.
-Packaging is done through hatch, see the `pyproject.toml` and `build_frontend.py` files for details.
-You'll need to have a recent version of `node` and `npm` in your `PATH` for this to work.
+Run `npm build` in the `frontend/` directory first, and then run `hatch build .` in the project directory to build the wheel and source distribution.

 # Acknowledgements